 1 - Start early.
 Although Advising Week isn’t until November 9-13, the Course Search goes live a couple weeks in advance and Alternate PINs are available in Starfish and from your Advisee Listing in myHeliotrope.

-2 - Offer a virtual individual or group advising sessions during your normal office hours.
+2 - Offer individual or group virtual advising sessions during your normal office hours.
 You could have one Zoom session for freshmen/sophomores and another for your juniors/seniors.
-You can share your screen with students to review the Course Search, and a student can volunteer to share their DPR with the class so you can go through it from top to bottom.
-Students could ask questions and you can share your response with all of them.
-You can follow up and email the Alternate PIN to everyone who attended.
+Use screen sharing to review the Degree Progress Report and answer any questions.
+Then type the student’s Alternate PIN into the chat window or follow up and email the Alternate PIN to the group of participants.

 3 - Use the Course Planning form, which you can copy/paste into an email and ask students to send it back with their responses.
 This is like an Add/Drop form, but more conversational.
 Students can explain the reason behind each of their course selections.
 Then use the Look Ahead feature in the Degree Progress Report to see exactly how those courses would apply to their degree requirements.